dyang21/dyang21.github.io/_pages/about.md

 I also have a knack for leveraging tools such as Docker, Kubernetes, Linux, VMWare vSphere, Kafka, Jenkins, and Flask.

+👨🏻‍💻 **About Me**

+I'm a recent graduate from Binghamton University with a Bachelor of Science in Computer Science.
+My education has provided me with proficiency in programming languages such as Python, C++, and Bash.

+In addition to software development, I possess a strong understanding of system administration tools and practices, with hands-on experience in tools such as VMWare vSphere, Docker, Kubernetes, Linux, Kafka, and Jenkins.

 🛠️ **Professional Experience:**

 As a System Administrator Intern at Deltek, I played a pivotal role in orchestrating the EOL transition for Windows Server 2012 R2 systems, ensuring system integrity and mitigating potential vulnerabilities.
 I streamlined server management procedures, improved IT communication strategies, and facilitated knowledge transfer through comprehensive documentation and training sessions.